-Specify a comma-delimited list of test names to skip.
+Specify a comma-delimited list of named tests to skip.

-Valid test names:
+Valid test names are:

 - cron|crontab: Skip crontab check.
-Use this if you do not expect crontab to be configured, perhaps if you use a different scheduler. - excess: Skip checks for excess copies of p4d/p4p/p4broker in PATH. - license: Skip license related checks. - masterid: Skip check ensuring ServerID of master starts with 'master'. - offline db: Skip checks that require a healthy offline db. - p4root: Skip checks that require healthy P4ROOT db files. - p4t_files: Skip checks for existence of P4TICKETS and P4TRUST files. - passwd|password: Skip SDP password checks. - version: Skip version checks.
+Use this if you do not expect crontab to be configured, perhaps if you use a different scheduler. - excess: Skip checks for excess copies of p4d/p4p/p4broker in PATH. - license: Skip license related checks. - masterid: Skip check ensuring ServerID of master starts with 'master'.

+- offline_db: Skip checks that require a healthy offline_db. - p4root: Skip checks that require healthy P4ROOT db files. - p4t_files: Skip checks for existence of P4TICKETS and P4TRUST files. - passwd|password: Skip SDP password checks. - version: Skip version checks.

-As an alternative to using the '-skip' command, the shell environment variable VERIFY_SDP_SKIP_TEST_LIST can be set to a comma-separated list of test names to skip.
+As an alternative to using the '-skip' option, the shell environment variable VERIFY_SDP_SKIP_TEST_LIST can be set to a comma-separated list of named tests to skip.
 Using the command line parameter is the best choice for temporarily skipping tests, while specifying the environment variable is better for making permanent exceptions (e.g. always excluding the crontab check if crontabs are not used at this site).
 The variable should be set in /p4/common/config/p4_N.vars.